sentenial/developer-docs/pages/prodOpenBanking/ob_checkoutoverview.md

 </script>
 ````

-Here we are checking that the event is a closed event, in this example the merchant is calling back to their own server.
+Here we are checking that the event is a closed event, in this example the merchant is calling back to their own server to get the payment status.

 The call is to ``/merchant/status?id=gabxrlvbl5``